 Wausau’s Artrageous Weekend

 Wausau’s Artrageous Weekend is an art extravaganza offering admission-free fun for all ages at four Wausau locations the weekend after Labor Day.
 Art in the Park at Marathon Park; Festival of Arts and the Center for the Visual Arts, both in downtown Wausau; and Birds in Art opening festivities at the Leigh Yawkey Woodson Art Museum comprise Wausau’s Artrageous Weekend.
 See the 2018 press release for details.
-(See a draft of the 2018 brochure, which will be finalized for 2018 in early summer.)
+(See a draft of the 2018 brochure.)

 - Art in the Park, organized by the Wisconsin Valley Art Association, brings together more than 120 exhibitors in the East Gate Hall and Exhibition Building in Marathon Park on Stewart Avenue near 17th Avenue on Wausau’s west side.
 Affordable art and hand-crafted items available for purchase include pottery, wearable art, paintings, photography, and more.
 A children’s art and craft area offers free activities.
 Food and beverages are available for purchase from local non-profit groups and businesses; ATM available.
 Free admission.
 Saturday, 9am–5pm; Sunday, 9am–4pm.